deangoldhill/Skyline-TLS/README.md

 Create a configuration payload file on each Check Point machine with the following contents, and import it.

 ***paste the following and modify the following values***
-1. Modify "DOCKERHOST" with the DNS hostname of your docker host
+1. Modify "DOCKERHOST.DOMAIN.COM" with the DNS hostname of your docker host
 2. Modify "SECRETPASSWORD" with the desired password
 3. Modify "CERTIFICATE" with the CA certificate data from the previous step